W-David-Porter/acim/src/text/5-healing-and-wholeness/iv-teaching-and-healing/index.md

 ::: details Simplified
 You create by sharing loving thoughts with the Sonship and with God.
 There are also thoughts that oppose God.
-The thoughts that oppose God can be shared after they have been reïnterpreted by the Holy Spirit.
+The thoughts that oppose God can be shared after they have been reinterpreted by the Holy Spirit.
 :::